Business Contracts Office

 - Warranties & Warranty Disclaimers:

-Warranties are simply representations by the seller to the buyer regarding the quality, characteristics, condition, or performance of the services.
+Warranties are simply representations by the seller to the Procurement Specialist regarding the quality, characteristics, condition, or performance of the services.
 Disclaimers are methods for negating or limiting a specific warranty.
 Although most individuals are familiar with the typical product or seller warranties, there are additional warranties that may be necessary.
 For instance, it may be necessary to include warranties regarding licenses, permits, or certifications, or warranties that the contractor will comply with, all applicable federal, state, and local laws and regulations.
 If a contractor will perform work on site, the contractor should warrant that it will comply with University policies and the rules and regulations of the Board of Regents.
 When purchasing services containing intellectual property rights (i.e. software or technology), the contractor should also warrant that it has the full ownership rights to sell the product and services.